dbashford/mimosa-bower/README.md

 This is from the [polymer demo project](https://github.com/brzpegasus/mimosa-polymer-demo/tree/0c7ea09666505affa910fabe035ccc214a15ffaf).
 This example shows the use of the `together` strategy along with regex matching on package names.
 In this case the `togetherRoot` isn't changed from its default of `components`.
 So the result of this would be that all packages that start with polymer, paper-, core-, or font-, will be placed inside `components` in their entirety.

-All other packages, like jquery or requirejs, continue to use the `packageRoot` default strateguy and will be placed in `vendor.javascripts`/`vendor.stylesheets`.
+All other packages, like jquery or requirejs, continue to use the `packageRoot` default strategy and will be placed in `vendor.javascripts`/`vendor.stylesheets`.

 `unknownMainFullCopy` means that in cases where the `main` cannot be determined, the entire content of the repo will be used.